Introduction

 Natural Remedies for Closing Gaps: What Works?

-Many individuals are interested in exploring natural remedies for closing gaps between teeth.
+Many individuals are interested in exploring natural remedies for closing gap between teeth.
 While results can vary, some methods may provide supportive benefits in the journey toward a more aligned smile.

 Dietary Changes to Support Dental Health